Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 Ancient stone walls stretch along a public park with green lawns and pathways.
 People are strolling, sitting, and enjoying the open space.
 The backdrop shows distant buildings and open fields—a perfect spot for capturing Turkey's lesser-known gems on your Travel Instagram.

-One of Diyarbakir’s most iconic features is its massive city walls, which stretch over 5.5 kilometers.
-These walls are some of the longest and best-preserved defensive walls in the world.
-This UNESCO World Heritage site is dotted with towers and gates, giving visitors a glimpse into the city’s past.
+One of Diyarbakır’s most iconic features is its massive city walls, which stretch about 5.8 kilometers.
+These walls are among the longest surviving fortified city walls in the region.
+This UNESCO World Heritage site is lined with towers and monumental gates that trace the city’s long defensive history.

 A walk along the walls offers stunning views of the surrounding landscape and the Tigris River.
 You can also explore notable gates such as the Mardin Gate and the Urfa Gate, each with its unique historical significance.